Monitor device encryption with Intune

 The Microsoft Intune encryption report is a centralized location to view details about a device's encryption status and find options to manage device recovery keys.
 The recovery key options that are available depend on the type of device you're viewing.

-To find the report, Sign in to the Intune and go to Device Configuration, and then under Monitor, select Encryption report.
+To find the report, Sign in to the Microsoft Endpoint Manager admin center.
+Select Devices > Monitor, and then under Configuration, select Encryption report.

 View encryption details